csgroup-oss/sharinghub-docs/src/share/examples/dataset-case.md

     └── image.png
 ```

 You may notice the "dvc" extensions, this is because we use [DVC](../data/dvc.md) to store the files.
-Learn more in the tutorial ["Manage large dataset with DVC"](../../tutorials/manage_dataset_with_dvc.md).
+Learn more in the tutorial ["Dataset with DVC"](../../tutorials/dataset_with_dvc.md).

 ## Metadata